sovan92/LeetCodePractice/SQL/Keys.md

   - MySQL does that.
 - Composite key -
 - Snowflake algorithm Twitter - Generate Unique ID
 - Foreign key - Unique key in one table provides a relationship in other table.
+Foreign key need not be the primary key on Another table.